On the primordial correlation of gravitons with gauge fields: A novel correlation of tensor and curvature perturbations

 \section{A novel correlation of tensor and curvature perturbations}

-As mentioned in the introduction, an interesting consequence of these three point correlators is the possibility of a direct non-vanishing two-point correlation of the primordial tensor mode with the primordial curvature perturbation.
-We refer to this two-point function as a novel observable as it usually vanishes in the single field models of inflation and is exclusively induced by the excitation of gauge fields during inflation.
+As mentioned in the introduction, an interesting consequence of these three point correlators involving the primordial tensor mode and gauge fields is the possibility of a novel two point correlation of the primordial tensor mode with the primordial curvature perturbation.
+As we shall show later, such a two point correlation function can actually be non-vanishing in the anisotropic background created by the long wavelength gauge fields, and may even receive contributions of the form $\left<\gamma {\bf B\cdot B}\right>$ from higher order quantum gravity corrections.